 Beth McLaughlin has worked at CEC Associates since 1996, and she has functioned as the Senior Clinical Assistant.
 She has a bachelor's degree in Psychology from Franklin & Marshall College and extensive background supporting various aspects of conducting vocational assessments.

-Khaila Speller received her bachelor's degree in Economics & Finance from West Chester University in 2016 with a bachelor’s degree in Psychology and Neuroscience.
-She is currently working toward her master’s degree in Psychology at Saint Joseph’s University.
-She joined CEC Associates as a Clinical Assistant in June 2017.
+Khaila Speller received her bachelor's degree in Economics & Finance from West Chester University in 2016 with a bachelor's degree in Psychology and is currently pursuing her master's degree in Industrial/Organizational Psychology at the same institution.
+She joined CEC Associates as an Office Research Assistant in July 2018.

-Amanda Sizemore graduated from Cabrini College in 2008 with a bachelor's degree in Psychology and a dual minor in Humanities and Sociology.
+Sarah Sutton graduated from Elizabethtown College in 2011 with a bachelor's degree in Psychology and a dual minor in Humanities and Sociology.
 She then completed her master's degree in Forensic Mental Health at Nottingham Trent University in the United Kingdom.
-Sarah joined CEC Associates in May 2010 as a Clinical Assistant and became the Clinical Assistant Supervisor in March 2014.
+Sarah joined CEC Associates in August 2018 as a Clinical Assistant.

 Jasen M. Walker is the President and Director of Services at Corporate Education and Consultation (CEC) Associates, Incorporated, a multi-service organization with the mission of preventing and managing human risk factors in the workplace.
 Dr. Walker has excelled in the fields of education, rehabilitation, human development, personal effectiveness, and business training since 1973.
 He has had the opportunity to teach youth, parents, teachers, graduate students, human service professionals, physicians, nurses, and lawyers, among others.
 He currently consults with organizational leaders and members of the legal community regarding issues related to occupational disability and risk factors that result in employee lost time.
 He has become a well-known expert in forensic matters having to do with vocational disability and residual employability.